The JD-R Model

-- Job resources (job positives) are the physical, social, or organizational factors that help you achieve goals, and reduce stress.
+- Job resources (job positives) are the physical, social or organizational factors that help you to achieve goals and reduce stress.
 They include autonomy, strong work relationships, opportunities for advancement, coaching and mentoring, and learning and development.

 The JD-R Model states that when job demands are high and job positives are low, stress and burnout are common.
 Conversely, good job positives can offset the effects of extreme job demands, and encourage motivation and engagement.

 The JD-R Model, shown in figure 1, below, can help you to understand and respond to your team's needs.

 Diagram reproduced from Bakker and Demerouti (2007), © Emerald Publishing Group.

 For example, if job demands are high and resources are low, your team members are more likely to experience greater levels of stress.
 You're likely to see high absenteeism and high employee turnover as a result.